 I feel like I have been training for this challenge all my life.
 Perhaps most importantly, I have learned how to listen and then move ahead with collaboratively developed agreements.

-I am honoured to be a member of the Indigenous Peoples Advisory Circle.
+I am honoured to be a member of the Indigenous Peoples Advisory Circle and Earth Song Alliance.

-The following is a synopsis of my background and some of the important work I have done in my life and how it has prepared me to serve as your Green Party Representative.
+The following is a synopsis of my background and some of the important work I have done in my life.

 My 17 years in the Ottawa area helped me appreciate wilderness from the sterns of canoes and hiking trails.
 Later, after two decades of serving as a professor in Nova Scotia, I developed an appreciation for Maritime music, long yarns and oceans.
 My daughter, Mariah, was born there and we are proud to maintain our connections to Nova Scotia.